rlancaster96/motif-mark/readme.md

  Written for Bi625 at BGMP.

 ## Description
  This program takes a FASTA file with exons denoted in caps, and a text file of motifs with one motif per line (case insensitive, maximum 5 motifs).
 The output is a single .png with one image per sequence, with motif and exon positions displayed positionally on the sequence, to scale.
+Motifs are partially transparent, so overlapping motifs are visible.

  This program uses object-oriented code where sequences, motifs, and the drawing canvas are objects that interact with one another.
 Pycairo (https://pycairo.readthedocs.io/en/latest/) was used for creating the image.